About

 My current case study is political messages and news items, especially content that can mislead or provoke strong emotion.
 Using large-scale online experiments, I manipulate sequence features and measure when people shift their level of attention from intuitive judgments to focused deliberation, and how beliefs change in response.

-Algorithmic feeds now structure much of human information access, necessitating an investigation that formalizes these environments.
+Algorithmic feeds now structure much of human information access, necessitating an investigation that formalizes these environments and the coarse categories used to navigate them.
 Different feeds expose people to different statistics, including those that frequently surprise to those that consistently affirm.
 These regimes modulate attention and memory and, in ways that we do not yet fully understand, increase cognitive load and degrade efficiency.
 We specify rules for these dynamics, with the aim of embedding learner models into information systems to enable adaptive placement of corrections or explanations when they can most effectively disrupt habitual responding and encourage planning.

 Using a psychological method to increase performance of LLM for relevance judgement and ranking tasks (2025)